-16 Oct Domestic reverse VAT charge for building and construction services
+16 Oct Domestic Reverse VAT Charge for Building and Construction

-The domestic reverse VAT charge for building and construction services was due to come into effect from 1 October 2019.
-However, in early September it was announced that the start date had been put back one year.
-As a result, the charge will now apply from 1 October 2020.
+The domestic reverse VAT charge for building and construction services was due on 1 October 2019.
+Early September marks the start date being back one year.
+The charge will now apply from 1 October 2020.

-The charge will affect individuals and businesses who are registered for VAT in the UK and who supply or receive specified services that are reported under the Construction Industry Scheme (CIS).
+The charge will affect individuals and businesses who are on record for VAT in the UK.
+These are people who supply or receive specified services that are reportedly under the Construction Industry Scheme (CIS).

 The reverse charge means that the customer receiving the specified supply has to pay the VAT rather than the supplier.
 In turn, the customer can recover the VAT under the normal VAT recovery rules.